As you learn about Community Choice you may have questions. Answers to some of the most common questions are provided for you here.

 Community choice aggregation was created by the California legislature in 2002 (AB 117, Migden).
 Community Choice provides an opportunity for local government (cities, counties or combinations of cities and counties) to purchase electricity on behalf of their residents and businesses.
 Community Choice is only for the purchase of electricity; the delivery, metering, billing, operation and maintenance of wires and poles remains the responsibility of your current utility, PG&E or SCE.

 Opting out of Community Choice is simple.
-All eligible residents will be mailed four opt-out notices detailing the program over a 5-month period.
+All eligible businesses will be mailed four opt-out notices detailing the program over a 5-month period.
 Two separate notices will be mailed to your billing address before the scheduled start date.
 The remaining two notices will be included with your first two power bills after the scheduled start date.
 All four notices will contain instructions for opting out of Community Choice by phone or website should you choose to do so.
-If you do nothing, you will remain enrolled in the program.
+If you do nothing, your business will remain enrolled in the program.

 Traditionally, your current utility has served two roles: (1) generate or purchase your electricity; and (2) deliver it to your home or business.
 Your current utility will now become your electric distribution company.